 The burial of Alexander

-Kahnweiler In the 1840s and 1850s many young immigrant Jewish men began their lives here as peddlers.
-They hoped to save money and then open a small store, marry and raise a family.
-That was a dream that life in Bavaria did not support.
-It was a vision so compelling, they would leave family and friends and come to America to pursue it.
-On Thursday August 6th, 1840, though many of our pioneer Jews were out selling, there were more than a few here when a wagon arrived, its driver asking where the Jews were.
-Lying in the wagon was the dead body of Alexander Kahnweiler.
-The driver explained that he had been found dead in a rural area.
+Kahnweiler In the 1840s and 1850s many young Jewish men began their lives here working as peddlers.
+They hoped to save money, then open a small store, marry and raise a family.
+That was a dream that life in Europe did not support.
+It was a vision so compelling they would leave family and friends and come here to pursue it.
+On Thursday; August 6 or perhaps Friday, August 7, 1840, there were more than a few Jews here when a wagon arrived, its Christian driver asking where the Jews were.
+The wagon held the body of Alexander Kahnweiler.
+The driver explained that he had been found dead in their rural area.
 We know he was Jewish and thought you would wish to bury him in the custom of your people.
-The Jews who took charge of the body recognized Alexander.
-He was a peddler who observed Shabbat and would not sell on Saturdays.
-On Sundays most of his customers respected their Sabbath and would not buy.
-So he would stay in the city on weekends, then on Monday mornings, his pack loaded with goods to sell, he would leave again.
+The Jews who took charge of the body knew Alexander.
+He was a young man from Bavaria who worked as a peddler. saving to bring his wife here.
+Son of a rabbi and Shabbat-observant, he would not sell on Saturdays.
+Many of his customers respected their Sabbath and wouldn't buy on Sundays.
+Alexander would return to Cleveland on Friday afternoon, stay here Saturday and Sunday, then Monday morning, his pack loaded with goods, he would leave for a rural area where there were no stores.
 Alexander's friends, shocked and grieving, now began to worry.
 Not about how to bury him, for in those days there were no people to hire to perform a Jewish burial.
 As it had been in Bavaria, it would be a personal service by members of the community.
 They knew what to do.
-They also knew where they would bury him, for only a few weeks before they had agreed to buy a burial ground, a one acre lot on Willet Street, a half mile west of the Cuyahoga River.
-It was less than two miles from where they lived, which was where our baseball stadium stands today.
-Their concern was when they could bury him.
-Jewish tradition called for prompt burial, but they could not bury him until the cemetery land was legally theirs.
-That would be after they paid the seller, Josiah Barber, in full and he went to the county office where land records were kept and had a deed created in the name of their group, the Israelitic Society.
-The deed (see a copy on our pages) shows that Josiah Barber came to the county recorder on Public Square on Thursday, August 6 (presumably in the afternoon), and that the deed was recorded on Friday August 7 (presumably in the morning).
-Now they could bury Alexander Kahnweiler before sundown that same day, Friday August 7, 1840, when Shabbat and Tisha b'Av, the most solemn day of the Jewish year, would begin.
-With Alexander now laid to rest in a Jewish burial ground, these pioneers could welcome Shabbat with the confidence of having succeeded as a community, and nourished by having given the highest form of charity: a gift with no expectation of a return.
-They would remember the day of the first Jewish burial well.
+They also knew where they would bury him, for recently their Israelitic Society (modeled after the Israelitische Gemeinde many had known in Unsleben, Bavaria) had agreed to buy for their burial ground a one acre lot on Willet Street, a half mile west of the Cuyahoga River.
+They lived downtown in the Haymarket area where our baseball stadium stands today.
+The burial ground was two miles away ─ a 40-minute walk or only 20 minutes if you could drive, which meant you had a horse and carriage.
+Though Jewish tradition called for prompt burial, they could not do that until the cemetery land was legally theirs.
+The land owner, Josiah Barber, may have required full payment ($100, about $3,700 today) before he would go to the county office where land records were kept and had his deed of sale to the Israelitic Society recorded.
+The history texts say that the burial was soon after we acquired our burial ground.
+The deed tells a more exciting story.
+The first burial was not weeks or days after we had a burial ground.
+It was on the same day the burial ground became ours, August 7, 1840.
+The deed (see a copy on our pages) shows that Josiah Barber came to the county recorder on Public Square on Thursday, August 6 (probably in the afternoon) and that the deed was recorded on Friday August 7 (presumably in the morning).
+Now they could bury Alexander Kahnweiler before sundown that same day, Friday, August 7, 1840, when Shabbat and Tisha B'Av, the most tragic day of the Jewish year, would begin.
+That evening, with Alexander Kahnweiler now laid to rest in their Jewish burial ground, these pioneers could welcome Shabbat with the confidence of having done their religious duty and knowing they had given the highest form of charity: a gift with no expectation of thanks.
+This had been a day to remember.
 Many now thought of themselves as people of loving kindness.
 You ask how I can say that.
-Because the next year, when they formed a new congregation, they named it Anshe Chesed which means people of loving kindness.
+Because the next year when those pioneers formed our first congregation they named it Anshe Chesed which means people of loving kindness.
 In this story of Cleveland's first Jewish burial are the dramatic elements of a play, cantata or short opera It is a tale that should be told and re-told.
-Perhaps some day a cantor or a Jewish youth group will enrich us with such a work.
-Arnold Berger August 5, 2023 |
+Perhaps some day a Jewish composer will enrich us with such a work.
+Arnold Berger

 The first